Factbox: Republicans win key U.S. governors' races

 COLORADO

-Colorado Democratic incumbent John Hickenlooper and Republican challenger Bob Beauprez were running neck-and-neck at about 48 percent each, with more than two-thirds of precincts reporting.
+Colorado Democratic incumbent John Hickenlooper and Republican challenger Bob Beauprez were running neck and neck at about 48 percent each, with half of precincts reporting.

 Hickenlooper's first term was hit by controversies over gun laws, fracking and taxes, leading to a close race for the former Denver mayor.